yanferens/go-interview-practice/README.md

 ## **Challenge List**

 The challenges are organized in increasing difficulty from beginner to advanced levels.
 Start from the easier ones if you're new to Go, and progress to the more complex ones as you build your skills.
+You can access these challenges through the Web UI or directly via code files.

 Each challenge includes:
 - Detailed problem statement